• Home

 I used to think this one was funny

-just because a wife was getting drunk.
+since a wife was getting drunk

-But there’s way more to it than that.
+there’s way more to it than that.

-Sometimes to keep one thing,
+to keep one thing,

-you gotta give up another.
+you have to give up another.

 One of Nonna’s go-tos